rcrtss/rcrtss.github.io/_projects/4_liquid_mix.md

 ## Overview

-The objective was to design and implement an embedded control system for the Festo MPS® PA mixing station, replacing traditional PLCs with a cost-effective Arduino-based solution.
+The objective of this project was to design and implement an embedded control system for the Festo MPS® PA mixing station, replacing traditional PLCs with a cost-effective Arduino-based solution.
 Requirements included:
 - Control of dosing tanks, pumps, and valves for automatic liquid mixing.
 - User interaction via a Human-Machine Interface (HMI) to select recipes, volumes, and operation parameters.
 - Accurate flow and level measurement through capacitive sensors and flow detectors.